CamdenTadhg/JoblyFrontEnd/jobly/Planning/ProjectPlan.md

 BASIC SITE
 19) Create and style company list page
-    - create and style search bar component
-    - create and style company card component
-    - make sure it is able to filter (as you type)
 18) Create and style company detail page
     - create and style job card component
-    - create and style Apply button
+    - create and style Apply button (no functionality yet)
 16) Make job list page
+    - create and style job list component
+    - create and style search bar component
     - make sure it is able to filter (as you type) USER FUNCTIONALITY
 14) Make forms for logging in and signing up